libinruan/sync_notion_db/README.md

+# Notion Sync Tool

+A flexible tool for synchronizing Notion databases with local markdown files.

-# Overview
+## Overview

-This document outlines the synchronization of local Markdown files with a Notion database.
+This tool allows you to:
+- Pull content from Notion databases to local markdown files
+- Push changes from local files back to Notion
+- Track sync state to enable efficient incremental syncing
+- Configure multiple databases with different sync settings

-## Usage
+## Setup

 1. **Create a Full-Page Database (if you haven't already)** on the current page: